 “I prefer my concentrates solvent-free, so I choose rosin.”

 More About Rosin

 The rosin process serves as an alternative to a closed-loop extraction system, which outside of cannabis production, is used in making essential oils.
 Closed-loop extraction is time-consuming, requires technical training, a lot of expensive equipment — pumps, a tank, and a specially designed room to perform the extraction — and you won’t have a solventless concentrate until you purge all the residual solvents using a vacuum oven.
-Even then, there may still be minor amounts of solvents in the extract.
+Even then, there may still be minor amounts leftover in solvent-based extracts.
 (Warning: Do not try any processes involving chemicals at home; these should be left to a professional.)

 While rosin will also have a high THCA concentration and should be consumed carefully, the process of making rosin is considered safer than many other concentrates.
 With the temperature and pressure used during the rosin extraction tending to dictate color and consistency, rosin is available as shatter, wax, badder/batter/budder, rosin coins, and taffy.